 The plant operational and stoppage data is collected over the past two or more years.
 The reasons for the stoppages are analyzed in terms of category (mechanical/electrical/instrumentation/refractory/other), duration, and frequency in order to identify causes in order of severity.

 The plant performance is also analyzed by department.
-Often a department’s best performance does not occur at the same time of best performance of the plant as a whole.
+Often a department’s best performance does not occur at the same time of the best performance of the plant as a whole.
 If we choose the best performance times of each department and make them occur at the same time, the plant performance would show a considerably higher level of efficiency.
-Attempts are made to make them happen at the same time, which is not an unrealistic target as the departments had indeed performed at that level in the past
+Attempts are made to make them happen at the same time, which is not an unrealistic target as the departments had indeed performed at that level in the past.

 Through a systematic approach, all departments are made to perform at the highest possible level thus increasing the plant’s overall productivity.